JimmyK300/Vecna/docs/add_command_docs.md

 ## Purpose

-Loads video(s) into the workspace and performs preprocessing — extracting keyframes, cutting audio, and generating short video clips centered on each keyframe.
+Loads video(s) into the workspace and preprocess all loaded data.
+Preprocessing includes extracting keyframes, cutting audio, and generating short video clips centered on each keyframe.

 ## Usage